-^{44.} We supplemented use of COFEA's online searches by downloading all instances of emolument from COFEA to perform manual analysis and more detailed computerized searches.
-We provide guidance by way of footnotes for using the online COFEA database and COFEA search tools to approximate our research and indicate where, at any point, there may be slight variations in results between our analysis of the offline database versus what readers may find using COFEA online.
+A number of legal scholars have written about the original meaning of "emolument" in the Constitution.35 All of these legal scholars have started with www.clarkcunningham.org/MeaningOfEmolument.html.
+We also provide guidance by way of footnotes for using the on-line COFEA data base and COFEA search tools to approximate our research and indicate where, at any point, there may be slight variations in results between our analysis of the off-line data base versus what readers may find using COFEA online.